hexchat/documentation/tips.rst

 To use one you need to put your certificate file inside :file:`certs` directory in HexChat's `config folder <settings.html#config-files>`_.

 Certificate should be named after the network where it will be used, for example if you want to use it on *Rizon*, certificate file should look like this: *Rizon.pem*.
 If that does not exist every network will try *client.pem*.
+It can not be encrypted and require a password.

 On networks that support it you can use SASL EXTERNAL in the network list.